island-is/island.is/libs/judicial-system/court-client/README.md

 1. Obtain a new OpenAPI JSON description and replace the content of `./src/clientConfig.json`.
 2. Generate the client by running the command provided in the "Client Generation" section.
 3. Update `./src/lib/courtClient.service.ts` as needed.
-Note that in the current implementation, `UploadStream` has been removed from `./src/clientConfig.json` and implemented manually.
+Note: In the current implementation, the `UploadStream` feature has been manually implemented and excluded from `./src/clientConfig.json`.
 ```